 Our interactions with victims can harm or help the victim or survivor.

-Sexual Abuse and the Church: 6 Ways We Have Unintentionally Harmed The Victim.
+Sexual Abuse and the Church: 6 Ways We Harm The Victim.

 We have been silent and made excuses for not speaking up.
 Instead of acting on behalf of the vulnerable, the Church has maintained a deadly silence.
 (1) We can speak up on their behalf.